 Awkward postures place excessive force on joints and overload the muscles and tendons around the effected joint.
 Joints of the body are most efficient when they operate closest to the mid-range motion of the joint.
 Risk of an MSD is increased when joints are worked outside of this mid-range repetitively or for sustained periods of time without adequate recovery time.

 Exposure to these workplace risk factors puts workers at a higher level of MSD risk.
-These are the types of factors that can be at least mitigated by ergonomic innovations.
+Fortunately, these types of factors can be mitigated by ergonomic innovations.
 We would also like to add to this list for the standing workers, what are they standing on?
 Are your workers standing on a hard or unforgiving flooring surface, such as concrete, for long hours while they are completing repetitive tasks as described above?
 If so, SmartCells has custom flooring solutions for virtually any workspace or workstation configuration.

 We know that it isn’t easy staying ahead of the many challenges businesses face today.
-Keeping your company afloat in uncertain economic times may take some creative solutions on all fronts and facets.
+Keeping your company afloat in uncertain economic times may take some creative solutions on all fronts.
 We hope this information helps you gain an understanding of how ergonomic solutions could positively affect your workers and potentially save your company from going under due to injury related costs from MSD’s.

 At SmartCells, we provide solutions to top companies such as Amazon, Costco, and Boeing to name a few.
 SmartCells® Cushioning Technology mats, flooring and insoles are ergonomically engineered to help your workforce feel great, and meet your ergonomic health, safety, and productivity needs.